Skip to content

 Fatal Four Hazards In Construction Toolbox Talk

-The construction site can be a dangerous place.
-In this toolbox talk, learn about OSHA's "fatal four" hazards and how to avoid them.
+A construction site can be a dangerous place.
+In this toolbox talk, learn about OSHA's fatal four hazards and how to avoid them.

-In this toolbox talk, we’ll go through each of these fatal four hazards in more detail and also provide tips for preventing these hazards.
+In this toolbox talk, we’ll review each of these fatal four hazards in more detail.

 Falls